-- Literature survey on the applications of polyoxymethylene dialkyl ethers. - Extension of databases with thermodynamic and kinetic parameters obtained from quantum chemical calculations and the development of fast estimation techniques. - Automatic construction of a detailed kinetic model with Genesys for PODAEs. - Optional: Performing experiments on the BSSC or micro-pyrolysis unit to validate and adjust the generated models.
+- Literature survey on the applications of e-fuels - Extension of databases with thermodynamic and kinetic parameters obtained from quantum chemical calculations and the development of fast estimation techniques. - Automatic construction of a detailed kinetic model with Genesys for PODAEs. - Optional: Performing experiments on the bench-scale pyrolysis or micro-pyrolysis unit to validate and adjust the generated models.